 NM cares about people and the environment.
 We actively reduce our environmental footprint by using FSC-certified packaging and materials, improving our water and energy efficiency, and engaging qualified waste disposal service providers.
 We prohibit child-labor, we provide starting salaries surpassing local statutory minimum wages and we comply with human rights norms (such as safety, anti-discrimination, working hours, no forced labor).
 To enhance labor-management cooperation and facilitate collective labor relations, our headquarters holds 4 labor-management meetings annually, and labor unions have been set up in our Cambodian and Mexican factories.
-In 2023, NM has passed 45+ external inspections of environment, emissions, water discharge, human rights etc.
+In 2024, NM has passed 60+ external inspections covering environment, emissions, water discharge, and human rights.

 NM continues to enhance quality, reduce working hours, and improve energy efficiency through lean production management.
 Our relative GHG management target is to reduce Scope 1 and Scope 2 emissions intensity (tCO₂e/US$mn) by 30% by 2030E compared to the 2020 baseline.
 This reflects our vision of using “less” resources to deliver “more” quality window coverings.